Micro Macrame Foundations: Start Here

 And that is where craftsmanship begins.

-More intricate designs are not built from new knots — they are built from thoughtful combinations of these essentials.
+More advanced designs are rarely built from entirely new knots.
+They emerge from thoughtful combinations of these foundations.

 Master structure first.